Robotech: Robotech: The Movie

 Robotech: The Movie, also called Robotech: The Untold Story, is a feature film and was the first new Robotech adventure created after the premiere of the original series.
-It uses footage from the Megazone 23 – Part 1 OVA (original video animation; made-for-video animated feature) combined with scenes from "Southern Cross" and additional original animation produced for the film.
+It uses footage from the Megazone 23 – Part 1 animated movie, combined with scenes from "Southern Cross" and additional original animation produced for the film.

 The original plan for the film was to have it set during the Macross Saga, parallel to the SDF-1's return to Earth from Pluto.
 The film would also have served as a prequel to the Sentinels, as both projects were initially meant to share many characters.
-Harmony Gold producer Carl Macek worked with the OVA's original creators to make the story and the new ending work.
+Harmony Gold producer Carl Macek worked with the Megazone 23 creators to make the story and the new ending work.
 The film had to be changed again after the distributor of the film, Cannon Films, saw an incomplete rough cut of the film and were upset by it.
 They ordered Macek to remove multiple scenes from the film and to add more violence (most of the scenes removed were scenes setting up characters and showing female characters interacting).
 Macek reluctantly did what they ordered, and created a new script and rough edit for the film in less than 24 hours.
 When the distributors saw Macek act out the new film, they were much more pleased with the new cut.
 The opening night in Texas received a positive response, but Cannon Films pulled out after noting that most attendants were adults; the bulk of the scheduled advertising for the series was targeted to children.
 The film had limited success in Argentina and Belgium.

 In 2011, A&E Home Video released, as a part of their Robotech: The Complete Series collection, a 29-minute version of Robotech: The Movie containing only footage used from "Southern Cross".
 There was no attempt to remaster the footage.